I am an entrepreneur and business woman with seven years experience as an online writer. My articles often focus on pet care.

 You did your research and found a reputable pug breeder to purchase your pug pup from.
-Now, it’s time to make a choice on whether to choose a female pug or a male pug.
+Now, it’s time to make a choice on whether to choose a female or male pug.
 These adorable little pug puppies have their own unique personalities regardless of gender.
-However, male attributes verses the female’s can be slightly different.
+However, male versus female attributes can be slightly different.

 Characteristics of Male Pugs

-For instance, the male pug has a tendency to be more laid back.
-This little guy has the go with the flow type of attitude.
-Whether your activity is low key, like sitting on the porch, milling around the garden, watching the tube, or higher key, like taking a brisk walk, surfing the big waves, or even sky diving, this little snuffly bundle of pure pug cuteness will joyfully wag his curly little tail and be content to either sit on your lap snoring away when you’re in a stationary position or will happily take a casual stroll through the park with you.
+- More laid back: The male pug tends to be more laid back.
+This little guy has a go-with-the-flow attitude.
+Whether your activity is low key, like sitting on the porch, milling around the garden, watching the tube—or higher key, like taking a brisk walk, surfing the big waves, or even sky diving—this little snuffly bundle of pure pug cuteness will joyfully wag his curly little tail and be content to either sit on your lap snoring away when you’re in a stationary position or will happily take a casual stroll through the park with you.

-Male pugs lean towards being more affectionate then the female pugs.
+- More affectionate: Male pugs lean towards being more affectionate than the female pugs.
 They’ll climb up on to your lap, put their little paws up on your chest, look at you with their squished up faces and bulgy eyes and lap up a few doggy kisses all over your face with their wet little tongues.

-Obedience training the male pug pup can be more of a challenge, also.
-Their attention span seems to be shorter than the females and will quickly lose interest and rather go find something else to entertain himself with that doesn’t include the words “sit” and “stay" or even “that’s a good boy”.
+- Obedience training may be more challenging.
+Their attention span seems to be shorter than the females and will quickly lose interest and rather go find something else to entertain himself with that doesn’t include the words “sit” and “stay" or even “that’s a good boy."
 The trick to getting this compact little bundle of energy to learn commands is enticing him with yummy doggy treats and keeping it short, simple and most importantly, fun.

 Characteristics of Female Pugs

-Let’s look at the female pug’s quirks now.
-This little diva of the pug world has a big attitude in a compact little stocky body.
-She prefers to rule the roost and if you don’t enforce your doggy rules right away and show her who’s the boss, this feisty little princes will have you wrapped around her little paw in no time.
+- Big attitude: This little diva of the pug world has a big attitude in a compact little stocky body.
+She prefers to rule the roost and if you don’t enforce your doggy rules right away and show her who’s the boss, this feisty little princess will have you wrapped around her little paw in no time.

-The female pug gets the reputation for being more obedient and easier to train.
-All pugs however, have a stubborn streak but with a little persistence and patience you will have her following your commands and showing off how well she behaves in no time.
+- Easier to train: The female pug gets the reputation for being more obedient and easier to train.
+All pugs, however, have a stubborn streak but with a little persistence and patience you will have her following your commands and showing off how well she behaves in no time.
 Use the trick I stated above with the male, make it fun.
 Keep the lessons short but consistent and reward her with treats and praise.

 Differences Between Male and Female Pugs

-In conclusion to the male pug pups verses the female pug pups, it’s solely up to you.
+In the end, the decision is up to you.
 In one corner you have your male pug puppy and the other corner you have your female pug puppy.
-The way I see it either gender is the winner.
+The way I see it, either gender is a winner.
 Male or female you will be sure to get a devoted, bright, intelligent, playful pug puppy that will be a wonderful addition to your family.